taylor-cox/metoo-fuckyou/README.md

 My apologies.
 It's been a rough couple years, wouldn't ya know.
 Changes the way you think about things.

+This all seemed, I don't know, a little overboard, don't you think?
+You *have* my playlists.

+I don't know, fuck it.

 Here's all the information that I have.
 Welcome to Open Source Software.

 Feast, motherfuckers.